 esson of Gori

-From ancient times the region of Shida Kartli was crisscrossed by several essential trade routes going from the north to the south and from the east to the west.
-This contributed to the creation of several towns along the routes: Mtskheta, Mukhrani, Gori, and Urbnisi to name a few.
+From ancient times several essential trade routes going from the north to the south and from the east to the west

 Natural conditions and geographical location of the region rapidly defined its role in the establishment of the country.
-However, the fact that it was the epicenter of world trade roads, meant a lot of foreign invasions, including Persians, Ottomans, and Russians who ruled over the entire area.
+However, being the epicenter of world trade roads, brought a lot of foreign invasions.
+Persians, Ottomans, and Russians ruled over the entire area.

 If interested, there’s a Hollywood movie dedicated to the conflict called 5 Days of War, starring Rupert Friend, Emanuel Chriqui, Heather Graham, and Andi Garcia to name a few.